-Custom regions gives subscribers and trial accounts the ability to create unique boundaries on the map, and then build reports or download data for those areas.
+Custom regions gives subscribers the ability to create unique boundaries on the map, and then build reports or download data for those areas.
 Drawn custom regions rcan cross predefined geographic boundaries like census tracts, zip codes, and counties.

 Users can also draw a radius around an address or assemble a grouping of boundaries – like block groups, census tracts or zip codes – to create a custom region.
 To use these features, click the Create button on the bottom of the map and choose one of the three (3) types of custom regions: Drawn, Assembled, or Radius.